QMIND-Team/Yelp-NLP/README.md

 * Zion Oginni
 * Rachel Ng

-With Sean Kato as PMs
+With Sean Kato as PM